Thomas George Fonnereau: Career

+Death and legacy

 Fonnereau died in this building on 13 November 1850, and was buried in a vault in Aldenham churchyard, with many members of the Hibbert family, his nearest relatives.
 His was later remembered because of his work for private circulation, printed in 1849, called 'The Diary of a Dutiful Son, by H. E. O.' (the second letters of his three names).
 A copy accidentally came into the hands of Lockhart, who inserted numerous extracts from its pages into the 'Quarterly Review', lxxxvi.
 449–63 (1850).
-The introduction to the volume sets out that his father urged him to keep a diary of the remarks which he heard in the house of a distant relation, 'a literary man in affluent circumstances,' and that some little time afterwards he showed the diary as a proof that he had adopted the suggestion A concluding paragraph reveals that this was an imposition, as the conversations were the product of his own inventive powers.
+The introduction to the volume sets out that his father urged him to keep a diary of the remarks which he heard in the house of a distant relation, 'a literary man in affluent circumstances', and that some little time afterwards he showed the diary as a proof that he had adopted the suggestion.

+A concluding paragraph reveals that this was an imposition, as the conversations were the product of his own inventive powers.
 They contained many original and acute observations, from a thinker not dissatisfied with the world, and not anxious for much change, on poetry, philosophy, and political economy, and they present in style and substance an accurate representation of his talk.
 Lockhart suggested its publication to the world, and a copy, evidently prepared for the press, was found among Fonnereau's papers after his death.
 This was published by John Murray in 1864.